rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/01_lecture-M1.md

 - Q : define MAC address <br>Ans : Hardware/H address OR physical address
 - Doubts (mostly only direct solutions) :
 	- Q : timeline 1:16:17 - 1:17:12 - Lecture 4 <br>when u did airplane mode ON , then IP address gets changed but what if i off the airplane mode before searching google.com <br>& again u ON then IP address will get changed
-		- Ques : so the new IP address that we got , so is again a new request will go from this New IP address
+		- Q : so the new IP address that we got , so is again a new request will go from this New IP address
 		- Ans : when u do airplane mode off then a packet will go first but with packet + more details also go <br>which will see in upcoming lectures <br>so once the packet reach to the google server , then google will see IP address got changed <br>so No new request will go again from the new IP address ✔ <br>- any packet request will go when u do a request 📃
 	- Q : once u learn the kali then u can use Parrot OS too <br>Kali & Parrot OS are both made on debian os based , so commands will be same but ubuntu <br>& other OS are different each other mostly & window OS are based on GUI mostly , <br>So once u learned the Kali then other OS are easier to use & understand
 	- Q : the practical demo u saw about How to hack a system via an IP address is just a tiny example , later on we'll see from scratch